CBV - UpdateView

 Attributes

 Two attributes are required to get the template to render.
-We’ve seen queryset
+We’ve seen queryset before and in CreateView we saw fields.
+As a brief refresher

 - fields: specifies what fields from the model or queryset will be displayed on the rendered template.
 You can you set

-if you want to return all of the fields - success_url: you’ll want to specify this after the record has been updated so that you know the update was made.
+fieldsto__all__if you want to return all of the fields - success_url: you’ll want to specify this after the record has been updated so that you know the update was made.

 Example